General Information — ข้อมูลทั่วไป

 🔹 Bambusetum Baan Sammi (สวนไผ่บ้านแซมมี), a non-commercial bamboo enterprise managed by Khun Dieter.

-Baan Sammi Nature Retreat comprises four rental houses within the property's natural settings, and the Bambusetum is an integrated part of the property.
+Baan Sammi Nature Retreat comprises four rental houses in a natural setting, as well as the former Bambusetum, which has now been transformed into a garden where bamboo is an integral part of the property.

 🔹 Bamboo culms from species grown on the grounds of Baan Sammi will be harvested on unspecified dates.
-Once a sufficient number of culms has accumulated, they will be advertised and offered free of charge.
-Ads for these will be posted on Khun Sam's Facebook page,
+Once a sufficient quantity of culms has accumulated, they will be advertised and offered free of charge.
+Ads for these will be posted on Khun Sam's Facebook page

 as well as in 20 to 70 Facebook groups for Chiang Mai.

-🔹 Botanists and horticulturists with a deep interest in the Bambusoideae are still welcome to visit the remains of the Bambusetum Baan Sammi by appointment.
-Although only about 50 field-grown species of over 400 different species remain, specimen material can still be collected upon request.If you want to purchase bamboo plants, you can buy bamboo (plants, poles, seeds) from Mr. Thammarat of the commercial bamboo nursery Boonthammee Bamboo Garden (Boonthammee Co., Ltd.), Hang Dong, Chiang Mai.
+🔹 Botanists and horticulturists with a deep interest in the Bambusoideae are still warmly invited to visit the remains of the Bambusetum Baan Sammi by prior appointment; at least 5 days' notice is required.
+Should you require bamboo samples or specimens, please feel free to collect them.Should visitors wish to purchase bamboo plants (plants, culms, seeds), they are welcome to do so from Mr. Thammarat of the commercial bamboo nursery Boonthammee Bamboo Garden (Boonthammee Co., Ltd.), Hang Dong, Chiang Mai.
 Mr. Thammarat offers nationwide and international delivery of bamboo.
-Please consider that bamboo plants due for any shipment need to be prepared for domestic transportation or international delivery.
+Please note that bamboo plants due for shipment must be prepared for domestic transportation or international delivery.

 Another option for buying bamboo plants is the Kham Thiang Market in Chiang Mai.
-Useful bamboo species, potted in small PVC bags, are available from a shop located at coordinates 18.806658, 98.995720, in contrast, ornamental bamboo in larger sizes is offered at various shops situated within about 200 m around 18.805859, 98.998978.
+A selection of useful bamboo species, potted in small PVC bags, is available from a shop located at coordinates 18.806658, 98.995720.
+Ornamental bamboo in larger sizes is offered at various shops situated within about 200 m around 18.805859, 98.998978.

 Description and History of Bambusetum Baan Sammi / Beschreibung und Geschichte des Bambusetums, in Chapter 3 of Bamboos of Thailand (link see below).